 GFCA in NEW YORK & LOS ANGELES

-Giles Foreman teaches acting and Character Analysis workshops in NYC and LA on a regular basis.
+Giles Foreman is coming to teach acting and Character Analysis workshops in NYC and LA in February 2018

 Led by Giles Foreman, these workshops are designed to introduce NY & LA actors to the work of the Drama Centre, London – as taught when he trained there, and as he now teaches at GFCA London, Paris and other European cities.